The Ultimate Bike Adventure Van The Vansmith

 • Plumbing system rough-in

-• Structural modifications and reinforcements
+• Structural changes and reinforcements

 Week 3-4: Major Systems Integration